mozaik-association/mozaik/docs/Contacts Module.md

 The contact module - which is a central module in Mozaïk - allows to manage all the contacts related to your organization / political party.
 It will give you access to:

 - All the general information about each contact (members, supporters, all other contacts)
+- The interests & competencies of each contact
+- The participations of each member (interactions with the organization)
+- The management of co-residencies
 - Memberships lines
 - Membership fees
 - Membership renewals
 - Membership states
-- The interests & competencies of each contact
-- The participations of each member (interactions with the organization)
-- The management of the adresses & co-residencies
 - Communication preferences (opt in / opt out)